Frederico-F-Martins/D-Eagle/README.md

 If, for some reason, you need/want to cite this software, please do it as per CITATION.cff:

-> Martins, Frederico F. *D'Eagle*, v1.0.0, 2021, https://github.com/Frederico-F-Martins/D-Eagle, DOI: Zenodo
+> Martins, Frederico F. *D'Eagle - Discord bot Amazon Price Checker*, v1.0.0, 2021, https://github.com/Frederico-F-Martins/D-Eagle, DOI: Zenodo

 ---